Table Of Content

 The Remote Control plugin is able to receive and emit MIDI CC (Control Change) messages as well as automation messages (if your host application supports it):

 You can thus either interact with the plugin's user interface or with an external MIDI controller to move the knobs and meters offered by the various skins.
-This leads to 3 typical applications:
+This leads to 3 types of applications:

 - Control MIDI devices or plugins with the custom user interface of the Remote Control.